jacobfriedman/vsc-logtalk/README.md

 # ⚠️ UPDATE ⚠️

 Moved to [Logtalk for VSCode](https://github.com/LogtalkDotOrg/logtalk-for-vscode).
-Please see
+Please refer to that branch for the latest VSCode extension updates.

 This branch is !!
 INACTIVE !!